rubiojr/go-pirateaudio/README.md

 Go module to control Pimoroni's Pirate Audio LCD and buttons.

+⚠️   Highly Experimental, API subject to change, may set your device on fire ⚠️

 ![gadget.jpg](gadget.jpg)

 Head over to [the official Pirate Audio GitHub repository](https://github.com/pimoroni/pirate-audio) to configure your Raspberry to be able to use this library.
 You'll need the `config.txt` changes mentioned in the README.